 Deadpool, Cable and X-Force (under Peter Milligan and Mike Allred) were cancelled and relaunched as "Agent X", "Soldier X" and "X-Statix".
 The relaunches for both books failed and while Agent X and Soldier X was thankfully mercy-killed and Deadpool and Cable restored to normalcy soon after, X-Statix rebounded from a god-awful first year with an arc involving the resurrection of a vain, self-righteous pop musician.
 Unfortunately, the singer was SUPPOSED to be Princess Diana but was changed at the last minute.
 As a result, Milligan and Allred became disillusioned and asked to leave the book, which was promptly cancelled with issue #26.

-The trio's cancellation was due to the fact that Marvel didn't want to pay Rob Liefeld anymore and tried to screw him out of royalties with these retools.note This is the fun part: Rob created the concept of Cable, but not the character of Nathaniel Summers.
+For years, it's been a popular fan rumor the name changes were to get out of paying Rob Liefeld royalties - an apparently false rumor, since Liefeld hadn't actually been getting royalties at the time. note This is the fun part: Rob created the concept of Cable, but not the character of Nathaniel Summers.
 As well, he created the concept of Deadpool, but other creators formed the guy under the mask.
 Their big idea was to strip those things away and create new series using what was left.

 The Red Circle DCU revamp of the MLJ/Archie heroes has plenty of these: The original plan of using the original versions in The Brave and the Bold was scrapped in favor of launching them in a series of one-shots that immediately spun off into a pair of ongoings that debuted in the midst of Blackest Night and were the only two books to not tie in to that event, which crippled sales for them right out of the gate.
 It also had the $3.99 cover price with second feature format which also turned off readers.
 The only mainline DC book to give a major guest spot was when the Shield showed up in the low-selling Magog.
 DC is currently publishing a Mighty Crusaders mini-series to finish off the deal.